Chillsmeit/change-gdm-background/README.md

 # change-gdm-background

-This script automates the process of setting an image or color in GNOME Display Manager 3 background which comes by default with Ubuntu or Pop OS versions 20.04 Focal Fossa, 20.10 Groovy Gorilla and 21.04 Hirsute Hippo.
+This script automates the process of setting an image or color in GNOME Display Manager 3 background which comes by default with **Ubuntu or Pop OS versions 22.04 Jammy ONLY**

 ## Warning

-This script wont work with any older version of Ubuntu or Pop OS because they have a different way of dealing with gdm settings.

-It also won't work if your system is set to a custom gdm3 theme.
-You will have to reset to the default configuration of gdm3 before using the script.

-This tool was made specifically to work with Ubuntu or Pop OS 20.04, 20.10, 21.04 and 22.04 as it now bundles all configuration files inside a .gresource file.
+**This fork was made specifically to work with Ubuntu or Pop OS 22.04.**

 If you are going to set an image file that has spaces in its file name or folders, remember to scape them with backslashes.

-## GUI version

-I HAVE DISABLED THE GUI APP REPO BECASE IT WAS CAUSING THE NEW UBUNTU 21.10 TO CRASH.
-SORRY FOR ANY INCOVENIENCE.

 ## Installation

 First, you will need to install libglib2.0-dev-bin with `sudo apt install libglib2.0-dev-bin` Then, you can download the script with the command below:
 ```
-wget wget github.com/Chillsmeit/change-gdm-background/raw/master/change-gdm-background
+wget wget github.com/Chillsmeit/change-gdm-background/raw/master/change-gdm-background-jammy
 ```
-And set it as an executable with `chmod +x change-gdm-background`
+And set it as an executable with `chmod +x change-gdm-background-jammy`

 ## Usage

-Run the script with root privileges such as `sudo ./change-gdm-background /path/to/image`.
+Run the script with root privileges such as `sudo ./change-gdm-background-jammy /path/to/image`.

 If you see a message `login image sucessfully changed`, then, when you restart gdm or reboot your computer, your gdm background should be covered with the image you selected.

-You can restore your original gdm theme any time with `sudo ./change-gdm-background --restore`.
+You can restore your original gdm theme any time with `sudo ./change-gdm-background-jammy --restore`.

 ### Change Color

 Now you can change that annoying purple color to any color you like.
-Just type `sudo ./change-gdm-background \#yourhexcode` and voilá, you changed it.
+Just type `sudo ./change-gdm-background-jammy \#yourhexcode` and voilá, you changed it.
 Your color hex format should be of six characters like \\#407294 or three characters like \\#6ac.

 ### Multi-screen support